Frequently Asked Questions

 Where do I park on campus?

 The clinic office will provide community patients/clients with a parking permit.
 All campus parking spaces require a permit.
-Clinic parking permits are not valid in reserved spaces or handicapped spaces (click here for more informaion on parking).
+Clinic parking permits are not valid in reserved spaces or handicapped spaces.

 Does the clinic prescribe medications for mental health problems?

-No, we will work with your physician or refer you to a medical provider if you are interested in an evaluation for mediations as well as therapy.
+No, but we will work with your physician or refer you to a medical provider if you are interested in an evaluation for medications as well as therapy.

 Does the clinic provide emergency services or crisis counseling?